x1B/wireflow/README.md

-# Node Based Editor
+# Wireflow

 > a react component to display and manipulate directed hypergraphs

-Use NBE to visualize or model data-flow applications, pub/sub communication or dependency graphs.
+Wireflow is a node-based editing component for React to visualize or model data-flow applications, pub/sub communication or dependency graphs.

-Here is a description of NBE's data structures and UI features, serving as both documentation and specification.
+Here is a description of Wireflow's data structures and UI features, serving as both documentation and specification.

 ## Build Instructions